This week I interview Jane Genovese, PhD student, small business owner and Public speaker – all at the age of 27!

 Jane lives in my home town of Perth, Western Australia, and is currently on a university scholarship to complete her doctorate.
 She also delivers presentations in schools.

-What is your favourite destinations in the world?
+What is your favourite destination in the world?

 The South West of Western Australia.
 There’s a little beach house in Dunsborough that I use several times a year.
 It’s great to be able to get away for a few days, ride, walk, swim and reflect on life in such a beautiful, peaceful place.

 You are in the position where you are able to make quite a difference in other people’s lives – notably kids – through the workshops you run as part of your business Learning Fundamentals.
 Tell us more about what inspired you to get involved with helping kids with the fundamentals of learning?

 I struggled as a student at school.
 I wanted to do really well, but I had no idea how to study effectively and manage my stress levels.
 Somehow I managed to scrape through the system and get into law school.
 It was only once I got to university and failed my first test (I got 1/20) that I realised I needed some help.
 I had to learn how to study and most importantly, how to enjoy studying.
 Because sadly, by the time I had reached university, the high school experience had killed my love of learning.
 I thought to myself